mitesp/espider/README.md

 Go ahead and edit code with your [favorite](https://code.visualstudio.com/) [text](https://www.sublimetext.com/) [editor](https://www.vim.org/) /
 [IDE](https://www.jetbrains.com/pycharm/).
 All changes should update automatically!
+If it doesn't, just stop the `sudo docker-compose up` command and re-run it.

 Some useful commands:

 - `docker-compose exec server`<sup>[2](#footnote-alias)</sup> runs commands inside the server container, so `docker-compose exec server python manage.py createsuperuser` runs `python manage.py createsuperuser` inside the `server` container.
 - `docker-compose build` rebuilds the containers from scratch (e.g. your database is borked and you want a new one, or you want to [`pipenv install` a new library](https://pipenv.pypa.io/en/latest/) in the server container).